TelemetryHarbor/harbor-docs/docs/integrations/airport-weather.md

 # Airport Weather Monitoring

-This guide explains how to set up a Linux agent to collect real-time weather data for specified airports from OpenWeatherMap and send it to Telemetry Harbor.
+This guide explains how to set up a Linux agent to collect real-time weather data for specified airports from OpenWeatherMap and send it to Harbor Scale.
 This allows you to monitor weather conditions globally, analyze trends, and integrate weather data into your operational dashboards.

 **_Repo Link:_** https://github.com/harborscale/harbor-airport-weather